peddaadeiah/FacebookConAppInAngular6/README.md

  4 Run  this ngx-order-pipe in node command promt for sorting the table.

-   -add belloew code in app .module.ts import { OrderModule } from 'ngx-order-pipe';
+   Add belloew code in app .module.ts import { OrderModule } from 'ngx-order-pipe';
-   add imports: [OrderModule] in @NgModule decorator -add below code in your component ts file import { OrderPipe } from 'ngx-order-pipe';
+   add imports: [OrderModule] in @NgModule decorator

+   -add below code in your component ts file import { OrderPipe } from 'ngx-order-pipe';

    constructor(orderPipe: OrderPipe){
    orderPipe.transform(objectsofArrayjson);
   }